-The University of Oregon is the ideal setting for this proposal because of the innovative, interdisciplinary opportunities offered here, bridging the fields of health, psychology, and neuroscience.
-One distinctive feature of UO that makes it an ideal fit for the proposed training is the Center for Translational Neuroscience (CTN).
-The CTN, which is co-directed by my sponsor, Dr. Berkman, along with Drs.
-Philip Fisher and Jennifer Pfeifer, is a research center within the Department of Psychology that fosters an intellectual community around translational neuroscience on campus and also provides concrete support such as pre- and post-award support, pilot funds, and project management resources.
+The University of Oregon is the ideal setting for this work because of the innovative, interdisciplinary opportunities offered here.
+A distinctive feature that makes it an ideal fit for the proposed training is the Center for Translational Neuroscience (CTN).
+The CTN, which is co-directed by my sponsor Dr. Berkman, is a research center within the Department of Psychology that fosters an intellectual community on campus around translational neuroscience and provides concrete support such as award support, pilot funds, and project management resources.
 The CTN's mission is to leverage knowledge from neuroscience to improve health and well-being, promote resilience, and mitigate the negative effects of early adversity.
 The CTN emphasizes research approaches that advance the identification of mechanisms of change and moderating factors within interventions, and is home to core faculty with extensive expertise in intervention design and evaluation.
-The CTN provides training for graduate students through formal mentoring, as well as through colloquia and bi-weekly brownbags.
-The core facilities of the CTN are colocated in the Lewis Integrative Sciences Building alongside the labs of Drs.
-Berkman and Zeithamova as well as the Lewis Center for Neuroimaging (Sabb, Director).
+The CTN provides training for graduate students through formal mentoring, as well as through colloquia and biweekly brownbags.
+Further, the University of Oregon is home to a unique cluster of faculty, including consultant Dr. Kelly and collaborator Dr. Nicole Giuliani, that were hired as part of the interdisciplinary Health Promotion and Obesity Prevention initiative.
+The goal of this initiative is to leverage basic research in the biological and social sciences to understand the etiology and underlying mechanisms of obesity and develop effective interventions and outreach programs to prevent and mitigate associated negative health outcomes.

-My home academic department, the Department of Psychology has a vibrant intellectual cultural, offering rigorous coursework and providing students with ample opportunities to learn cutting edge methodologies such as machine learning and open science.
-For example, the Department of Psychology hosts the weekly "Meth Lab" Methods and Statistics group as well as a formalized programming seminar, "Data Science Club" in which students learn coding, open science, and modern data sharing tools.
-The department also places strong value on interdisciplinary collaboration, which is formalized in the Supporting Area Project requirement.
-During this project, doctoral students are mentored by a faculty member from a different area, helping facilitate the development of novel ideas and fruitful collaborations.
+The Department of Psychology has a vibrant intellectual cultural, offering rigorous coursework and providing students with ample opportunities to learn cutting edge methodologies such as machine learning and open science.
+For example, the Department of Psychology hosts the weekly Methods and Statistics group as well as a formalized programming seminar, "Data Science Club" in which students learn coding, open science, and modern data sharing tools.
+The department places strong value on interdisciplinary collaboration, which is formalized in the Supporting Area Project (SAP) requirement.
+In the SAP, students are mentored by a faculty member from a different area, helping facilitate the development of novel ideas and fruitful collaborations.

 Finally, UO is home to the Lewis Center for Neuroimaging (LCNI).
-LCNI is designed to facilitate high-quality neuroimaging research and houses a research-dedicated MRI scanner, employs several full-time staff, and provides training to graduate students formally as courses and informally as workshops.
+LCNI is designed to facilitate highquality neuroimaging research and houses a research-dedicated MRI scanner, employs several full-time staff, and provides training to graduate students formally as courses and informally as workshops.